An Efficient and Accurate Memristive Memory for Array-based Spiking Neural Networks: Cadence Simulation Results

 \subsection{Area Overhead Between 1T1R and 3T1R}

-Fig. \ref{fig:layout} exhibits the layout of two different design approaches.
+Fig. \ref{fig:layout} exhibits the layout of the two different design approaches.
 Fig. \ref{fig:layout} (a) shows the layout of a 4x4 memory array of 1T1R memristive cells, where the area is $\sim$ \SI{353}{\micro\meter^2}.
-On the other hand, Fig. \ref{fig:layout} (b) illustrates the area of the 4x4 array for 3T1R is $\sim$ \SI{973}{\micro\meter^2}.
+Fig. \ref{fig:layout} (b) illustrates the area of the 4x4 array for 3T1R is $\sim$ \SI{973}{\micro\meter^2}.
 Due to an extra $NMOS$ and $PMOS$ the area of the 3T1R array is $\sim$2.75x larger than the 1T1R array.
 This area overhead is a trade-off for improved reliability and power consumption.